-I am a professor and author at Yale University, where I study environment, culture, politics, elites, and social movements using a mixture of methods from large-scale computational text analysis, qualitative fieldwork, network science, and machine learning.
+Justin Farrell is a professor and author at Yale University.
+He studies environment, culture, politics, elites, and social movements using a mixture of methods from large-scale computational text analysis, qualitative & ethnographic fieldwork, network science, and machine learning.

 Recent usage of research by group of U.S. Senators on the floor of Congress